The Best Small-Business Accounting Software 2019

 Best for Inventory60-day money-back guaranteeNo contracts

-Best for ConsultantsAutomatic cloud backupConvenient mobile capabilities
+Best for FreelancersAutomatic cloud backupConvenient mobile capabilities

 Profitability is a key ingredient to your success as a small-business owner.
 You need a bird’s-eye view of your cash flow—where your money is coming from, how much you have at any given moment, and where it’s going.
 A quality accounting software can help you do just that—and a little more.
 Here are some of the benefits of investing in accounting software:

-- Save time—ditch manual data entry on a spreadsheet to save time and avoid errors.
+- Save time—Ditch manual data entry on a spreadsheet to save time and avoid errors.

-- Cut costs—spend less money on accounting tasks, reduce labor costs, and improve your ROI.
+- Cut costs—Spend less money on accounting tasks, reduce labor costs, and improve your ROI.

-- Billing and invoicing software and invoice management
+- Billing and invoicing software

 - Online credit card payments